THIS ARTICLE INCLUDES A FREE PRINTABLE

 Actively seek out feedback with questions such as 'What do you think of this'? and 'What could I do better next time'?

 Afterwards, discuss how their feedback made YOU feel.
 Acknowledge it’s difficult to hear harsh things about our own work.
 Simultaneously, if people say our work is good when it isn’t, it ruins the opportunity to learn and improve.

 “Whether or not we realise it, how we talk about an unfair performance evaluation in front of our children teaches them how to react to a bad call that costs them the ball game.
 Our kids respond to tough challenges the way they see us respond to tough challenges.”

 -Douglas Stone and Sheila Heen, Thanks For the Feedback

-Finally, recognise we model receiving (or resisting) feedback on a daily basis in our lives, work and relationships.
+Finally, recognise we model receiving (or resisting) feedback daily in our lives, work, and relationships.
 Your knowing how to manage criticism shows your child how to skillfully manage it too.

 Rebecca Louick is an elementary school counselor and mom of two incredible girls.
 She holds a Master's Degree in Counseling from Villanova University.
 Rebecca is passionate about helping children and families develop the skills they need for a full, happy life.
 She knows of no greater superpower than a growth mindset, and is often heard saying her favorite word: yet!